quadshotmochaccino/JavaOOPBurgerApp/README.md

-Burger Builder: Interactive Console-Based Menu Customizer Overview
+Burger Builder: Interactive Console-Based Menu Customiser Overview

-This is Burger Builder, a Java-based console application that allows users to interactively build & customize their burger orders.
+This is Burger Builder, a Java-based console application that allows users to interactively build & customise their burger orders.

 What was meant to be a straightforward exercise in the middle of a Udemy course about object-oriented programming (OOP) evolved into a Java deep dive around fundamentals, design principles, & user experience (UX) considerations.
 The project is a simulation of a Burger App menu, where you can select burgers, toppings, and pair this with sides & drinks.